ngoiyaeric/queuelab/README.md

-# QCX - AI-powered Earth Intelligence Platform
+# QCX - Multi-Agent Earth Intelligence Platform

 QCX is an Earth intelligence platform developed by QCX part of queuelab.
 It leverages advanced generative artificial intelligence technology to provide real-time insights and analytics about our planet.
 Whether you're an explorer, traveler or researcher QCX offers a comprehensive suite of tools to help you explore, visualize and perform automation tasks.